PART 2: CONTEXT of the first kind - CLOSE ENCOUNTERS of the third kind - and an EPIPHANY of the smartest kind.

 Enough of my resume let's get back to the subject at hand, what placed me on the road to unraveling Roswell.

 It was in November of 1977 my life changed.
 I was 20 years old, attending Amarillo College in Amarillo, Texas majoring in photographic studies.
 I liked photography.
-It was a great way to meet pretty girls who wanted to be models also I was good at it and was told so by one of my instructors who said I had a natural eye for photographic composition.
+It was a great way to meet pretty girls who wanted to be models.
+I was good at it and was told so by one of my instructors who said I had a natural eye for photographic composition.

 The title was intriguing and I was a fan of Spielberg's work.
 I loved Jaws and especially the cinemaphotography of Sugarland Express.
 Vilmos Zsigmond's photography had a certain look that I was trying to emulate in my own work.